deepbot86/Seq2SeqDistill/readme.md

 --model-type: The type of the model.
 Currently, only 'bart' and 't5' are supported.
 --teacher: The Hugging Face model name of the teacher model.
 --teacher-local-path: The local path of the teacher model.
+--custom-tokenizer-local-path: The local path of the custom tokenizer.
 --num-encoder-layers: The number of encoder layers in the student model.
 --num-decoder-layers: The number of decoder layers in the student model.
 --hidden-dim: The hidden dimensions of the student model.